omerziger/use-file-select/README.md

 * Light and easy to use.
 * Simple rule system for enforcing you'r app's requirements.
 * Selected files return with extra, enriched data.
-* Declerative interface and types.
+* Declarative interface and types.

 ## Getting Started